 Natalie: I told Marilyn Ragin to take some time off to rest and to be with her family.
 And I told her she might want to screen her calls.
-Almost all of them will be good news and congratulations, but that's a lot to deal with in the first two days.
+Almost all of them will be good news and congratulations, but that's a lot to deal with during the first two days.

 Sandra: Thanks so much for taking the time to answer my questions about her wins and about your experience with the PCH Prize Patrol!